Helen Moloney: Early life and family

 Helen Moloney was born in Henry Street, Tipperary on 2 January 1926, one of a pair of twins with her sister Mary.
 Her parents were James (1896–1981) and Kathleen Barry Moloney.
 She had two younger sisters other than her twin, and a brother.
 Her younger sister Katherine (1928–1989) went on to marry Patrick Kavanagh after a long relationship.
 Both sides of Moloney's family were involved in the Irish republican movements.
 Her paternal grandfather, Patrick James Moloney (1869–1947), was a pharmaceutical chemist and Sinn Féin TD in Tipperary from 1919 to 1923, being re-elected in June 1922 as an anti-treaty candidate.
 Her father was an officer in the 2nd Southern Division and the 3rd Tipperary Brigade during the war of independence, serving with the anti-treaty IRA as director of communications.
 Her uncle, Con Moloney (1897/8–1951), was adjutant of the 2nd Southern Division serving under Ernie O'Malley and Liam Lynch.
 Moloney's mother was the older sister of Kevin Barry and was active in Cumann na mBan, the Gaelic League, and Sinn Féin.
-She worked in the Dáil Éireann department of home affairs, and served as a judge of the republican courts.
+She worked in the Dáil Éireann Department of Home Affairs, and served as a judge of the republican courts.
 She toured America and Australia in the early 1920s raising money for the Irish republican cause and was the general secretary of the Irish Republican Prisoners' Dependants' Fund.
 Moloney's father was a chemist, and struggled to find work until he took a post with the Irish Sugar company in Carlow in 1934.

 Artistic career

-Moloney left school just before her 14th birthday, going on to studying drawing part-time at the National College of Art (NCA) with Art O'Murnaghan.
+Moloney left school just before her 14th birthday, going on to study drawing part-time at the National College of Art (NCA) with Art O'Murnaghan.
 She was awarded a series of bursaries and awards which allowed her to attend full-time to train as a painter, and she graduated in 1948.
 She lived in Paris for nine months where she studied life drawing at the Académie de la Grande Chaumière, Montparnasse.
 In 1952, she returned to Dublin and moved into a studio flat at 5 Waterloo Road, Ballsbridge, Dublin, where she would live for the rest of her life.
 She took a position teaching art part-time at Blackrock Technical School from 1952 to 1964.
 Having seen the stained glass of Sainte-Chapelle and Notre Dame cathedral in Paris, and then seeing the memorial exhibition of work by Evie Hone in 1958, Moloney took up stained glass as her medium.
 Moloney studied stained glass under John Murphy (1921–2006) at NCA from 1958 to 1961.
 She went on to work as an assistant to Patrick Pollen at his studio on the premises of An Túr Gloine from 1960 to 1962.
 In 1962, she was exhibited at the third Salzburg Biennale of Sacred Art, and she assisted Pollen with the large commission for stained glass windows at a new church designed by Liam McCormick, St Patrick's church, Lifford, County Donegal, in 1964.